jermel/groups/README.md

 somefunction(handlers.success, handlers.failure)
 ```
 <sup>*</sup>A bound function can only be called once.
 All other invocations are considered a noop (in reality, they actually log a warning).

+<sup>**</sup>When using no error handling, it is not recommended to set a timeout on the group.
+This is because there is no reliable way to pass along the timeout error.
+In this situation, if the group times out, the callback will be invoked with the timeout error as the only argument.